Kanabaki/sql-employee-12/README.md

 Email: kagomekanabaki@gmail.com

+## Notes
--Note- Some code was developed under Ismeny Castro who guided main prompt setup with inquirer.
-Jili Jiang helped develop the exit, viewAllEmp and addRole functions.
-Also credits to Torrey Taylor with the updateRole function and for addition query guidance. -Note-
+Some code was developed under Ismeny Castro who guided main prompt setup with inquirer.
+Jili Jiang guided development of the exit, viewAllEmp and addRole functions.
+Also credits to Torrey Taylor with the updateRole function and for addition query guidance.
+The template literal troubleshooting of the updated viewAllEmp function was completed under Mark Alfano